a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/game-object-with-animations.md

 ```
 {% endraw %}

-The `AnimatedSprite` class keeps track of animations with a `HashMap` that maps the name of an animation (String) to an array of `Frame` data (which
+The `AnimatedSprite` class keeps track of animations with a `HashMap` that maps the name of an animation (String) to an array of `Frame` data.
-can be thought of as an array of sprites with their own information like graphics, bounding collision rectangle, etc.).
-In this method,
+Each animation can be thought of as an array of sprites with their own information like graphics, bounding collision rectangle, etc. In this `loadAnimations` method,
 animations can easily be added directly to this `HashMap` through the use of the earlier defined `SpriteSheet`.

 Since every image in a sprite sheet must be the same size, the `SpriteSheet` class is able to provide a `getSprite` method that will
 grab a particular graphic from the sheet based on row and column index.
 For example, in the above cat sprite sheet image, sprite index (0, 0) would be the standing cat in the top left corner.
-Sprite indexes (1, 0), (1, 1), (1, 2), and (1, 3) would equate to each of the cat walking images (the cat walking sprites
+Sprite indexes (1, 0), (1, 1), (1, 2), and (1, 3) would equate to each of the cat walking images.
-are in row 1 of the sprite sheet, and there are then four columns with one image in each.

 ![cat-spritesheet-with-indexes.png](../../../assets/images/cat-spritesheet-with-indexes.png)